turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 `syntax error, unexpected end-of-input, expecting keyword_end` - You have an extra `end` or an `end` in the wrong place.
 Indenting your code properly will make it MUCH easier to hunt down the offensive end.

 `require': cannot load such file -- file_name (LoadError)` - Ruby cannot load the file `file_name`.
 Make sure `file_name` is spelled correctly, the path is written correctly i.e. `./lib/file_name`, and that you are running from the root directory of your project.

 ## Verifying Your Assumptions

 Not verifying your assumptions can be one of the costliest mistakes you make as a dev.
 It's possible to be *absolutely convinced* that you know exactly what's causing an error, spend hours working to resolve an issue that you're sure exists, only to later find that the error occurred long before the piece of code that held your focus so tightly.

-While it's nice to drop into IRB to see if there are methods that exist in Ruby that I can use to solve my problem, it's even better to put a `pry` *into my code* to see exactly what I can do given the other methods and variables I've defined.
+While it's nice to drop into IRB or pry in terminal to see if there are methods that exist in Ruby that I can use to solve my problem, it's even better to put a `pry` *into my code* to see exactly what I can do given the other methods and variables I've defined.

-Let's run the Hippogriff test, and review the errors that are generated there:
+Let's run the `hippogriff_spec.rb`, and review the errors that are generated there:

 ```
-Error:
-HippogriffTest#test_when_it_flies_it_collects_a_unique_moonrock:
+2) Hippogriff when it flies it collects a unique moonrock
+   Failure/Error: @moonrocks.push(rock)

+   NoMethodError:
-NoMethodError: undefined method `push' for nil:NilClass
+     undefined method `push' for nil:NilClass
-    /Users/timo/staff_turing/lessons/debugging_techniques/erroneous_creatures/lib/hippogriff.rb:14:in `fly'
+   # ./lib/hippogriff.rb:14:in `fly'
-    test/hippogriff_test.rb:37:in `test_when_it_flies_it_collects_a_unique_moonrock'
+   # ./spec/hippogriff_spec.rb:38:in `block (2 levels) in <top (required)>'
 ```

 Let's start by reading that stack trace, and then answer the following questions with a partner: